leila-alderman/leila-alderman.github.io/_posts/Drafts/2019-02-01-Ruby-Tutorial:-Tic-Tac-Toe-Part-1.md

 This tutorial walks through how to write a game of [tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe) that can be played in the terminal using the principles of [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD), specifically using [RSpec](https://semaphoreci.com/community/tutorials/getting-started-with-rspec).

-[This project](https://www.theodinproject.com/courses/ruby-programming/lessons/oop) is part of [The Odin Project](https://www.theodinproject.com) curriculum, and this post follows much of the methodology in an older [tic-tac-toe game tutorial](https://codequizzes.wordpress.com/2013/10/25/creating-a-tic-tac-toe-game-with-ruby/).
+This post follows much of the methodology in an out-dated [tic-tac-toe tutorial](https://codequizzes.wordpress.com/2013/10/25/creating-a-tic-tac-toe-game-with-ruby/), and [this project](https://www.theodinproject.com/courses/ruby-programming/lessons/oop) is part of [The Odin Project](https://www.theodinproject.com) curriculum.

 The GitHub repository for this tutorial can be found [here](https://github.com/leila-alderman/tictactoe).